marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 ## Summary

-I tried to show how the best aspects of **static site generators** and **file-based CMS** could be combined:
+I tried to show how the best aspects of **static site generators** and **file-based CMS** could be combined to create a **Static CMS**:

-1. All content is stored in `TOML` text files that have a well-defined structure.
+1. All content is stored in `TOML` files that have a well-defined structure.
+It is in simple text files that can be versioned and provides easy backup and migration posibilities.
 2. The structure (content types) are also defined as `TOML`.
 The CMS picks up the content types and shows a nice form where the *content editor* can write the content.
-3. The *develper* works with the static generator (Hugo) and sets up templates, themes and the content types.
+&rarr; **the content editor is happy :-)**
-4. Whenever the *content editor* or *developer* commits a change (to GitHub), the site is automatically rebuilt by the deployment server.
+3. The *develper* works with his favorite static site generator (Hugo, for example) and sets up templates, themes and the content types.

-For me this would be the "perfect" solution for almost all of my websites:
+&rarr; **the developer is happy :-)**
-All content is nicely structured in files.
-They are simple text files and can be versioned and provide easy backup and migration possibilities.
-The **content editor is happy** because he has a nice CMS.
-The **developer is happy** because he can work with Hugo.
-And **everybody is happy** because the served website is static with all its benefits (speed, security, reliability, etc.).
+4. Whenever the *content editor* or *developer* commits a change (to GitHub), the site is automatically rebuilt.
+The served website is static with all its benefits (speed, security, reliability, etc.).

-We're not that far away from an awesome way to build websites, IMO.
-All content is nicely structured in files.
-They are simple text files and can be versioned and provide easy backup and migration possibilities.
-The **content editor is happy** because he has a nice CMS.
-The **developer is happy** because he can work with Hugo.
-And **everybody is happy** because the served website is static with all its benefits (speed, security, reliability, etc.).
+&rarr; **everybody is happy :-)**